junzis/the-1090mhz-riddle/adsb/airborne-position.rst

 **************************************

 Compute ``NL(Lat_E)`` and ``NL(Lat_O)``.
 If not the same, two positions are located at different latitude zones.
-Computation of a global longitude is not possible. exit the calculation and wait for new messages.
+Computation of a global longitude is not possible.
+Exit the calculation and wait for new messages.
 If two values are the same, we proceed to longitude calculation.

 Calculate longitude
 **********************

-If the even frame come latest ``T_EVEN > T_ODD``:
+If the even frame comes latest ``T_EVEN > T_ODD``:

 .. math::